Anarcroth/ComputerNetworks/udp/java/README.md

 The *server* is listening on port `9876`.

+**NOTE**: If someone were to test this code locally, there is a hidden trap - the server will try to locate the two `.txt` files in the `resources` folder, in the project level directory, but it might not do that, which will lead the server to explode...
+The workaround is to open the `BookServer.java` class and change the paths of the two constants - `USERS_LIST` and `BOOKS_LIST` to either some valid *relative path* or an *absolute path*.

 #### Description

 The program implements a `UDP` `client-server` connection, with a simple 2 commands protocol.
 The commands that are understood by the client and the server are respectively - `ADD` and `GET`.